uber/kraken/README.md

 1 million 0-100MB blobs, 600k 100MB-1G blobs, and 100k 1G+ blobs per day.
 At its peak production
 load, Kraken distributes 20K 100MB-1G blobs in under 30 sec.

-Visualization of a small Kraken cluster at work:
+Below is the visualization of a small Kraken cluster at work:

 ![](assets/visualization.gif)

+# Table of Contents

 - [Features](#features)
 - [Design](#design)